pieter-degroote/lab-tests-concepts/UltimateKEYS (conceptual)/README.md

 In this version the 'cent sign' (¢) has been replaced with the 'per mille sign' (‰).

 The cent sign is represented as '¢', but sometimes also as 'c'.
 The cent sign has largely fallen into disuse since the mid-20th century.
-However, the cent sign is still more often used than the per mille sign in daily life, hence this version is conceptual.
+The cent sign is still more often used than the per mille sign in daily life, but I consider the 'per mille sign' (‰) as more universal.

 ## Keyboard Layout Image